-The Jesse M. Unruh Building Renovation Project, located in downtown Sacramento, is in an urban setting.
-Directly across from the State Capitol and the Library and Courts Building, the Unruh building is in a high-profile location.
-The building is surrounded by a mix of low-rise, mid-rise, and high-rise buildings as well as Capitol Park directly across 10th Street.
+The Gregory Bateson Building, located in downtown Sacramento, is in an urban setting.
+The building is surrounded by a mix of low-rise, mid-rise, and high-rise buildings as well as Roosevelt Park directly across 9th Street.
 There are no scenic vistas visible from the project site and the nearest designated state scenic highway, State Route 160, is located 7.5 miles south.
-Renovation of the building, as described in Chapter 2, "Project Description," would result in the temporary presence of construction equipment, materials, and personnel on the block bounded by L, Capitol Mall, 9th, and 10th Streets over an approximately three-year period.
+Renovation of the building, as described in Chapter 2, "Project Description," would result in the temporary presence of construction equipment, materials, and personnel on the block bounded by P, Q, 8th, and 9th Streets over an approximately 3-year period.
 However, the renovation would not result in long-term alteration of the visual character or quality of the building.
 There would be no alteration in the building height, massing, lighting, glare, or shadows.
 Repairs and upgrades to the external portions of the building and landscaping would be implemented consistent with the building's existing aesthetic and historic values.
-Although the Capitol fountain would be removed due to the project, that portion of the round-about between the Unruh and Library and Courts building would maintained as an open paved and landscaped space, maintaining views from Capitol Mall to the State Capitol.
-The landscaping around the Unruh building and the street tree canopy would be maintained.
+Furthermore, the street tree canopy would be maintained.
 The local aesthetic character, as experienced by viewer groups in the area, would not be substantially altered.
 The project would not result in the substantial degradation of the existing visual character or quality of the site or its surroundings and this topic is not discussed further in this EIR.